urbanairship/ua-extensions/AppleWatch/README.md

 --------

-The Urban Airship Watch utilities allow developers to perform common operations from a WatchKit extension such as adding tags, removing tags, tracking user interactions with custom events, and running any Urban Airship action.
+The Urban Airship Watch utilities allow developers to perform common operations from a WatchKit extension such as adding tags, removing tags, and tracking user interactions with custom events.

 Setup
 -----